FloJCodes/SnakeGame/README.md

 ## Project structure
 - main.cpp calls the Game class and runs the main loop
 - the Game class acts as the Game engine
   - it initializes, updates and renders the Window and the necessary Variables
   - it also handles all incoming events
-- the Snake class contains the parts vector which represents the snake and all functions related to it
+- the Snake class contains the "parts" vector which represents the snake and all functions related to it
 - the Food class contains the coordinates of the current food as well as the spawn function for new food